A permit is required on all bison entering the state, except those for immediate slaughter.

 Brucellosis - Negative brucellosis test on all test eligible (>18 months or >24 months if OCV) animals within 30 days prior to entry into North Dakota.

-- A negative brucellosis test is required for animals originating from: Alaska, California (See Board Order 2008-03), Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Michigan, Montana, New Hampshire, North Carolina, New Mexico, Oregon, Pennsylvania, Rhode Island, Texas, Washington, West Virginia and the following counties in Wyoming: Hot Springs, Park, Big Horn, Washakie, Teton, Fremont, Sublette, and Lincoln.
+- A negative brucellosis test is required for animals originating from: Alaska, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Michigan, Montana, New Hampshire, North Carolina, New Mexico, Oregon, Pennsylvania, Rhode Island, Texas, Washington, West Virginia and the following counties in Wyoming: Hot Springs, Park, Big Horn, Washakie, Teton, Fremont, Sublette, and Lincoln.

-Tuberculosis - Negative tuberculosis test is required on all bison, except nursing calves accompanying negative tested dams, within 30 days prior to entry into North Dakota.
+Tuberculosis - Negative tuberculosis test is required on all bison sixty (60) days of age or older, except nursing calves accompanying negative-tested dams, within 30 days prior to entry into North Dakota.

 - A negative tuberculosis test is required for animals originating from: Alaska, California, Connecticut, Delaware, Hawaii, Illinois, the following counties in Indiana: Franklin, Rush, Fayette, Decatur, Ripley, Dearborn, and Union, Michigan, Minnesota (former TB Management Zone only), New Hampshire, North Carolina, New Mexico, Nevada, Rhode Island, Texas, Utah, Virginia, Washington, and West Virginia.

 Scabies - Bison originating from the following states: Colorado, New Mexico, and Texas must be treated with an approved avermectin product within 14 days of importation.

-In addition to above requirements, bison originating from California over 6 months of age must test negative for Tuberculosis within 60 days prior to import, or originate from a Tuberculosis accredited free herd with the date of the last test and accredited herd number listed on certificate of veterinary inspection.
-See Board Order 2008-03.
+In addition to above requirements, bison originating from California over 60 days of age must test negative for Tuberculosis within 30 days prior to import, or originate from a Tuberculosis accredited free herd with the date of the last test and accredited herd number listed on certificate of veterinary inspection.

 Canadian Bison Requirements

-- Importation permit number obtained from ND State Board of Animal Health, prior to entry into North Dakota.
+- Importation permit number obtained from ND State Board of Animal Health, prior to entry into North Dakota, except those for immediate slaughter.

 - Certificate of Veterinary Inspection (CVI).

-- Individual official identification by a method approved by ND State Veterinarian and listed individually on certificate of veterinary inspection.
+- Individual official identification by an electronic identification compatible with the federal animal identification plan and listed individually on certificate of veterinary inspection.

 - Hot iron or freeze CΛN brand or CΛN ear tattoo.
 When applied, the brand must not be less than 2 inches or more than 3 inches high and applied high on the right hip.

-- Negative test required within 30 days prior to importation on all test eligible cattle and bison (18 months of age and older).
+- Negative test required within 30 days prior to importation on all test eligible bison (18 months of age and older).